deannabosschert/web-app-from-scratch-1920/README.md

 ## 🗃 Data

 ### 🐒 Github API
+_What external data source is featured in your project and what are its properties?_
 The API I've used is [Github's](https://api.github.com).

 (wat is er interessant aan de data?)